strapi/community-content/README.md

 You can write both technical and non technical articles that can be featured on our [blog](https://strapi.io/blog) like this [one](https://strapi.io/blog/how-to-build-a-strapi-custom-plugin) covering the following topics: Headless and CMS, jamstack, javascript, open source, and Strapi tutorials, guides, and How-tos.

+#### Step 2: Join our Discord Channel

+We have a dedicated space for the ["Write for the community"](https://discord-wfc.strapi.io) for news & updates.

-#### Step 2: Propose a topic and an outline
+#### Step 3: Propose a topic and an outline

   - [Submit your own article proposal](https://github.com/strapi/community-content/issues/new?labels=In+progress&template=submit-a-resource.md&title=%5BSUBMIT%5D) Have your own topic or tutorial?
 Create a new issue and include an outline of what you have in mind.

   - [Write about topics / tutorials requested by our community](https://github.com/strapi/community-content/issues?q=is%3Aissue+is%3Aopen+label%3A%22Looking+for+author%22) Browse and select any topic labeled with "looking for an author".
 Add a comment to show your interest and include a short summary and a detailed outline.

+#### Step 4: Topic review

 Our team will review your request, approve and assign you the article.

-#### Step 3: Review Guidelines and Submit your article
+#### Step 5: Review Guidelines and Submit your article
   - Please go over the [Strapi Article Submission Guidelines](https://github.com/strapi/community-content/blob/master/tutorials/GUIDELINES.md) BEFORE working on your first draft.
 Make sure that you go over our [FAQ](https://strapi.io/write-for-the-community) to learn more about the submission process.

-#### Step 4: Get paid
+#### Step 6: Get paid

-  - Once your article is published on our blog, you can submit your invoice to get paid.
-To submit your invoice, please check the "how to get paid" section in our [FAQ](https://strapi.io/write-for-the-community)
+  - Once your article is reviewed and published on our blog, you can submit your invoice to get paid.
+To issue and submit your invoice, please check the "how to get paid" section in our [FAQ](https://strapi.io/write-for-the-community)

 #####  Resources: